Grubb Family Iron Dynasty: Rebirth (third generation, 1800–30)

-The peak production years (4th generation, 1840–75)
+Peak production years (fourth generation, 1840–75)

 Henry's three sons (Edward Burd Grubb, Clement Brooke Grubb and Alfred Bates Grubb) took over the family business when they came of age beginning in 1830.
 They greatly expanded the family's operations to become Pennsylvania's leading iron producers from 1840 to 1870, with their headquarters at Mount Hope Estate.

 Edward was sent to Europe in 1830 to study the latest iron technology, apparently a worthwhile family investment in the future growth of the business.
 In 1833 Edward and Clement assumed control of the business under the name E. & C.B.
 Alfred's involvement probably began when he came of age in 1839.

 Clement apparently decided to strike out on his own, as he resigned from E. & C.B in 1845 and sold his half interest in the Mount Hope Estate to his younger brother Alfred for $25,000.
 He moved to Lancaster, where he built a large Greek Revival mansion that is now the Lancaster Museum of Art.
 About the same time Edward removed with his family to Burlington, NJ, where he became a prominent citizen of that area.

 Alfred was left to manage the Mount Hope Estate and Furnace, in partnership with Edward and his heirs, which he continued until at least 1873.
 After his death in 1885, the Mount Hope Estate was sold back to Clement for $300,000.

 Clement acquired several operations at other locations, including two newer-technology anthracite furnaces near Columbia, PA, along the Susquehanna River.